ncsa/MayomicsVC/README.md

 ## Portability

-The workflow should be able to port smoothly among the following three kinds of systems:
+The aim of this design principle is that a developer should be able to write a workflow once and then deploy it in many environments.
+For a workflow as complex as genomic variant calling, having to change and adapt for each different cluster is extremely counterproductive.
+Hence, the workflow should be able to port smoothly among the following three kinds of systems:
 * grid clusters with PBS Torque
 * grid clusters with OGE
 * AWS

 ## Development and test automation

-The workflow should be constructed in such a way as to support multiple levels of automated [testing](#testing):
+The workflow should be constructed in such a way as to support multiple levels of automated testing:
 * Individual task testing on each task
 * Integration testing for each codepath in each workflow stage
 * Integration testing for the main (i.e. most used) codepath in the workflow